MaibornWolff/Carbon-Measuring-Guide/mw_carbon_measurement_guide.md

 If not, is their difference in occurrence at least somewhat stable?**

 What do we mean by this?
-Well, if our API offers a number of calculations that all differ wildly in how much computing power their answer requires, and they are not called with the same level of volume, our results might not be meaningful.
+Well, if our API offers a number of calculations that all differ wildly in how much computing power their answer requires, and they are not called with the same level of volume, even statistically normalised oer time, our results might not be meaningful.
 ```
 Let's say we have a weather app.
 Calls about the current weather in a place require almost no effort from our system and predictions for specific places require a lot.
 The ratio of calls between the two varies from 80/20 to 20/80.
 Our SCI will experience significant fluctuations in response to the ratio of predictions calls to current weather calls, without any action on our side.
 If the ratio follows predictable patterns, it can be statistically normalised, but if not, it makes the SCI inadequate at best and misleading at worst.
 ```